-Are you on the hunt for a new current account?
+Are you on the hunt for a new digital account?
 Or are you looking for a card that allows you to spend money abroad without any fees?
-Then take a look at this Revolut review to see if it’s the right account for you.
+Then take a look at this Revolut review to see all the benefits that come with the account.

 Revolut was founded back in 2015 by Nikolay Storonsky and Vlad Yatsenko.
 Revolut’s aim was to “build a fair and frictionless platform to use and manage money around the world”.
 Basically, they wanted to offer a decent alternative to traditional banking.

-Revolut is known as a challenger bank.
+Revolut is known as an “Electronic Money Institution”.
 They don’t have physical branches and your account controlled using an app on your phone.
 The app allows you to load and withdraw funds from your current account to the card in seconds.

 You can then use your Revolut card to make purchases just like any other card.